 The K9 Sport Sack Air is a very nice dogpack for small, medium sized and even large dogs.
 So if you have a pooch on the bigger end, this might be the dog backpack carrier for you.

 It’s definitely built to sit comfortably on your back.
 However, I would only recommend to use this backpack for shorter trips.
-Because your pooch has to sit in somewhat of an unnatural position inside this backpack.
+Your dog has to sit in somewhat of an unnatural position inside this backpack.
 He can’t turn or lie down.
 So in my opinion, it’s not ideal for a long hiking trip.
 It can be very helpful, if you just have to carry your dog for some parts of your hiking trip, though.

 A con is that this is not the dogpack to sneak your pup in somewhere because he’s clearly visible in it.
 But you’ll likely get lots of awws and “oh how cute”s on the street.

 One thing that customers complained about was that it gets very hot very quickly.
 This might be a serious concern in summer.
 Even though the K9 Sport Sack has ventilation, it will get hot very quickly.
 And having a hot dog against your hot back will probably result in a lot of sweat.
 So I recommend to only use it during the colder seasons.

 The Kurgo Dog Carrier Backpack is one of the newer options.
 And it’s one of the best carriers that have come out recently!

 This backpack tries to combine a normal backpack with a dog carrier.

 You can even put some of your own things in the back, like a laptop.
 If you have a larger dog, it’s probably better to leave all the space to your dog, though.